 Then there is a whole different category of "new/modern" poke with all sorts of unexpected ingredients.
 Most poke is made from raw ahi, but you'll also find salmon poke, tako (octopus) poke, etc. See below for popular types of poke in Hawaii!

 Poke: Classic Kinds

-Hawaiian-style poke - The traditional poke featuring ahi with sea salt, inamona, and ogo.
+Hawaiian-Style Poke - The traditional Hawaiian poke featuring ahi with sea salt, inamona, and limu kohu or ogo (seaweed).
 You rarely find this at poke places on the mainland.
 It's a must-try when in Hawaii.